Disconnected Impervious Surface

 Disconnected Impervious Surface, or DIS, is a simple, cost-effective technique that directs runoff to a flat vegetated area like a lawn or rain garden where it can soak into the ground.
 This process, known as infiltration, recharges groundwater and filters out pollutants.
 Keeping runoff on-site and out of the storm sewer also reduces the burden on stormwater infrastructure, lessens downstream flooding, and protects water quality.

 DIS in the Mountains is a pilot research project funded by the North Carolina Land and Water Fund to find innovative solutions to implementing DIS in steep slope areas.
-RiverLink is partnering with Blue Earth Planning, Engineering & Design, Wildlands Engineering, and local homeowners to develop and install innovative DIS designs that are suited to steep slope conditions.
-The focus of the project will be residential sites in the Central Asheville Watershed that meet specific criteria, including having slopes greater than 8%.
+RiverLink is partnering with Blue Earth Planning, Engineering & Design, and Wildlands Engineering to develop and install innovative DIS designs that are suited to steep slope conditions.

-The project team will work with homeowners in the Central Asheville Watershed to develop innovative DIS designs that may include “earth works” such as berms & swales, terraces or spiral-shaped rain gardens.
-Once installed, the project team will monitor the innovative stormwater features for their effectiveness.
-Results from the pilot research project will help make DIS a cost effective solution to runoff in mountainous areas.
+In fall 2021, Asheville Drainage constructed DIS practices at six residential sites in the Central Asheville Watershed.
+Designs included “earth works” such as berms & swales and basins.
+The project team will monitor the stormwater features for two years to measure their effectiveness.
+Results from the research project will help make DIS a cost effective solution to runoff in mountainous areas.